Commercial Real Estate: An Overview for Investors

 Both amortized and interest-only conventional commercial mortgages will have lower interest rates, higher loan limits, and more options for down payments and term lengths.
 However, these loans are also the hardest loans to qualify for, and the process could take between 30 and 90 days.

-The second type of commercial loan investors should consider using is a commercial bridge loan.
+The second type of should consider using is a commercial hard money loan should consider using is a commercial hard money loan investors should consider using is a commercial bridge loan.
 A commercial bridge loan provides investors with the quick financing they need to make a competitive offer on a commercial property.
 If a borrower wants to close quickly, they can use a bridge lender before refinancing with a lower rate later on.

 Commercial bridge loans are temporary financing solutions with terms that typically last anywhere between 12 to 36 months.
 During this time, you should secure a permanent financing solution that then covers the remaining balance of the loan based on principal and accrued interest.
 Commercial bridge loans interest typically falls from 7 to 10%, depending on your qualifications.

 The third type of commercial loan investors should consider using is a commercial blanket loan.
 A commercial blanket loan provides investors with multiple commercial properties the option to roll these different properties with different mortgages into a single loan with a single payment.
 A single payment makes managing your properties and payments much easier as an investor.